tamuctf/ctfd-portable-challenges-plugin/README.md

 * Usage: Maximum amount of attempts users receive.
 Leave at 0 for unlimited.
 * Default: 0

+**requirements** (optional)
+* Type: List of single line text items
+* Usage: Enumerate the names of challenges that are required by this challenge
+* Default: Empty

 ##### Example YAML File